2001 American Community Survey Minimum and Maximum Codes

-The following eleven housing variables and nine person variables are top-coded in the 2000 American Community Survey Public Use Microdata Sample files:
+The following eleven housing variables and nine person variables are top-coded in the 2001 American Community Survey Public Use Microdata Sample:

 |Housing Variables||IPUMS Variables||Person Variables||IPUMS Variables|